brickbots/PiFinder/docs/source/dev_guide.rst

 -x, --verbose | debug information .................................

-You enable tjhe debug information output simply by passing the '-x' flag.
+You enable the debug information output simply by passing the '-x' flag.

 .. code-block::